sjahu/sjahu.github.io/blog/_posts/2022-12-04-oregon-scientific.md

 # What's next?

 The prototype proves that it works; my next step is to build a more practical sensor based on an ATTiny85 microcontroller, which will be much cheaper than a full-size Arduino board, use far less power, and fit in a tiny plastic case.
 I'll link it here when it's done.
+EDIT: [ATtiny85-based Oregon Scientific v2.1 remote temperature sensor](/blog/2023/01/03/oregon-scientific-attiny85)

 # The code